Address

 Hours

-Claire’s is open today from 9AM—2PM
+Claire’s is closed today

 Last seating at 2PM.
 The waitlist may be cut earlier than 2pm due to limited capacity and/or special events during the peak season of May-October.